lewagon/dotfiles/04-Front-End/05-JavaScript-DOM/01-Select-element/README.md

 ## Specs

-First, let's run a server with the following command in the terminal:
+First, let's launch a local webserver by running in the terminal:

 ```bash
 rake webpack